A Neural Network Approach for Stochastic Optimal Control: Introduction

-We consider Stochastic Optimal Control (SOC) problems that require finding a policy to control randomly perturbed dynamical systems so as to optimize a given objective functional.
-Problems of this type arise in many fields including finance, biology, robotics and many other engineering applications; see, e.g., \cite{flemingsoner06,Stengel-1994} for references and extensive theoretical discussion on SOC problems.
+We consider stochastic optimal control (SOC) problems that require finding a policy to control randomly perturbed dynamical systems to optimize a given objective functional.
+Problems of this type arise in many fields, including finance, biology, robotics, and many other engineering applications; see, for example, \cite{flemingsoner06,Stengel-1994} for references and extensive theoretical discussion on SOC problems.

 Dynamic programming (DP) is a prominent framework for solving SOC problems.
 At its core, DP seeks to find the value function, which assigns every state of the system the optimal cost-to-go.
 For many problems, recovering the optimal control from the value function is straightforward.
 One way to compute the value function is by solving the Hamilton-Jacobi-Bellman (HJB) equation \cite{Bellman58-DPSOC,yong_zhou-1999}, which is a semi-linear parabolic Partial Differential Equation (PDE).
-The two main challenges in solving the HJB equations is the forward-backward structure and the high dimensionality.
+The two main challenges in solving the HJB equations are the forward-backward structure and the high dimensionality.

 The space dimension of the HJB equation equals the state dimension of the dynamical system to be controlled.
-Hence, many numerical schemes for solving PDEs cannot be applied to realistic problem instances due to the Curse-of-Dimensionality (CoD); for example, the computational costs of approaches that discretize the state space with a mesh typically grows exponentially in the dimensions of the system.
+Hence, many numerical schemes for solving PDEs cannot be applied to realistic problem instances due to the Curse-of-Dimensionality (CoD); for example, the computational costs of approaches that discretize the state space with a mesh typically grow exponentially in the dimensions of the system.
 Hence, the applicability of existing approaches that employ spatial discretizations (for example, \cite{Bertsekas95Tsitsiklis,Dong-Krylov-2007,Jakobsen03,Krylov05,Powell-book,Kushner-1990,num_methods_kushner_dupuis-2001,Powell-book,central_diff_HJB_wang_forsyth}) is limited to state dimensions $d \leq 3$.
 Mesh-free methods based on radial basis function methods (for example, \cite{RBF-FD}) can be effective for slightly larger $d$ but ultimately also suffer from CoD for $d = \mathcal{O}(100)$, as we consider here.